Yushi-Hu/Multilingual-AWE/README.md

 The `multiview-babel-share` folder contains the multiview model trained with phone sequence.

-The `multiview-babel-phonetic` folder contains the multiview model trained with phonetic features.
+The `multiview-babel-phonetic` folder contains the multiview model trained with distinctive features.

 ### Dependencies
 python 3, pytorch 1.4, h5py, numpy, scipy